Iamarman79/Iamarman79/README.md

 # 💫 About Me:
 Hey Folks !!
-I am Arman Mansury a 3rd Year Btech in Artificial Intelligence  and Machine Learning Student from GGSIPU .<br>So as my Majors is in AI and ML my interest also rely on machine learning and deep learning. i have been working on this techs from my first year onwards.<br>I have intern with Ministry of Cooperation on National cooperative Data Repositery as an Data Analytics.<br>
+I am Arman Mansury a 3rd Year Btech in Artificial Intelligence  and Machine Learning Student from GGSIPU and a AI engineer Intern at Kritrimalq Solution.<br>So as my Majors is in AI and ML my interest also rely on machine learning and deep learning. i have been working on this techs from my first year onwards.<br>I have intern with Ministry of Cooperation on National cooperative Data Repositery as an Data Analytics.<br>

 ## 🌐 Socials: